cmagnuson0489/Expense-Tracker/README.md

 # Future Development:

-- Create a reminder future that  notifies a user  that they need to enter their expenses soon
+- Create a reminder future that  notifies a user  that they need to enter their expenses soon.